The Best Options for Cannabis Financing

 Financing for the business often goes toward establishing locations and buying supplies and equipment for production and sales, including:

-- Purchase or leasing of office or manufacturing spaces for sales, cultivation, and testing
+- Purchasing or leasing of office or manufacturing spaces for sales, cultivation, and testing

 - Equipment to produce, test, or refine cannabis products

-- Overhead expenses such as payroll costs, taxes, and other operational expenses
+- Overhead expenses such as payroll costs, taxes, and other operational fees

 - Research and development funding for new products and processes

-However, risk and cash flow issues particular to the cannabis industry make it difficult or impossible for these businesses to get equipment and get off the ground.
+However, risk and cash flow issues particular to the cannabis industry may make it difficult or impossible for these businesses to obtain equipment and get off the ground.

 Alternatives to cannabis financing

-For companies seeking flexible, cost-effective ways to procure supplies for running a cannibals business, there are some alternatives.
+There are some alternatives for companies seeking flexible, cost-effective ways to procure supplies for running a cannabis business.
 However, access to these avenues of financing isn’t universal.
-Businesses that have cash on hand most often source goods and equipment through group buying or online ecommerce resources:
+Businesses with cash often source goods and equipment through group buying or online ecommerce resources.

 - Group purchasing organizations (GPOs) are third-party organizations that sell supplies to their members at discounted prices.
 GPOs can help cannabis businesses get the supplies they need without seeking traditional financing.